orlagh-sweeney/the-big-review/README.md

     - The home page has a photograph of people in a cinema.
 The photo is dark to match the website's dark theme. <br><image src="assets/readme/feature-hero.png" width="600px"></image>

 ### Search Results Page
-- Search results are displayd using bootsrap cards which have the following details:
+- Search results are displayed using bootstrap cards which have the following details:
     - Movie title
     - Movie poster
     - View Movie button